kmarkus/rFSM/doc/README.txt

   exited/entered resp.

   The next three lines define transition between these states.
-The first is from the initial connector to the hello state.
+The first is from the initial connector to the =hello= state.
 This transition will be taken the first time the state machine is entered.
 The initial connector, as an exception, need not be defined and will be created automatically.

-  The next transition is from hello to world and is triggered by the =e\_done= event.
-This event is raised internally when the a state completes, which is either the case when the states "doo" function (see below) finishes or immediately if there is no doo, as is the case here.
+  The next transition is from =hello= to =world= and is triggered by the =e\_done= event.
+This event is raised internally when a state completes, which is either the case when the states'doo' function (see below) finishes or immediately if there is no =doo=, as is the case here.
 The third transition is triggered by the =e\_restart= event.